DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Lion King Balmnung.

-This was a name that he didn't remember to hear in the true world.
+This was a name that he didn't remember hearing in the true world.
-And in this alternative world he was a distinguished figure, like Jeanne, who stood up in a time of mankind's crisis.
+And in this alternative world he was a distinguished figure, like Jeanne, who stood up in the time of mankind's crisis.

 And now gaze of this man was...

 "I've kept you waiting."

-He turned towards the Kai who was sitting at the end of the room.
+He turned towards Kai, who was sitting at the edge of the room.

-"Just yesterday I've invited Jeanne-dono to my room for a discussion.
+"Just yesterday I had invited Jeanne-dono to my room for a discussion.
-At first I only intended it for one, maybe two hours talk, but unintentionally our discussion sprung.
+At first I only intended it to last for one, or maybe two hours, but unintentionally our discussion kept going.
 For about five hours I guess?"

 "Seven hours."

-Faring interjected with a serious look.
+Farin interjected with a serious look.

 "As you can see.
-This commander got scariest face in all of Yurun, but if you look inside he is just like a young maiden.
+This commander has the scariest face in all of Yurun, but in his heart he is just like a young maiden.
-Continuing chatting, forgetting about time, and turns out his hobby is a cooking.
+Continuing chatting, forgetting about time, and turns out his hobby is cooking.
-On days off he would gather his subordinates to serve them some homemade dishes..."
+On days off he would gather his subordinates to serve them homemade dishes..."

 "Farin."

 "Oh, my bad."

-Bearded man folds his arms and looks with amazement at female warrior who pretends to turn away in a shame.
+The bearded man folded his arms and looked with amazement at the female warrior who pretended to turn away in shame.

-"What I found particularly interesting in our talk with Jeanne-dono is that certain name popped out quite frequently during it.
+"What I found particularly interesting in our talk with Jeanne-dono is that a certain name popped out quite frequently during it.
 Isn't that right, Jeanne-dono?"

 "...Yeah.
 Well, around three of four times."